EdFuentetaja/EdFuentetaja.github.io/_posts/2019-07-06-dandrea_clock_recovery.markdown

 ![S-curve of a noisy signal][s_curve_mean_noise]{:.center-image}

-Of course we are using we whole signal to average the S-curve, this approach might not be practical in some applications where low latency is critical.
+Of course we are using here we whole signal (about 230 symbols) to average the S-curve, this approach might not be practical in some applications where low latency is critical.

 ## Conclusion